List of governors of Guam

 The governor of Guam (I Maga'låhen / Maga'håga Guåhan) is the head of government of Guam and the commander-in-chief of the Guam National Guard, whose responsibilities also include making the annual State of the Island (formerly the State of the Territory) addresses to the Guam Legislature, submitting the budget, and ensuring that Guam's public laws are enforced.
 The position was created in 1968, through the passage of the Guam Elected Governors Act which took effect in 1970.
 Guam elected its first civilian governor in 1970 with the inauguration of former governor Carlos Camacho.

-The current governor is Lou Leon Guerrero, a Democrat who was inaugurated on January 7, 2019 following her election in 2018.
+The current governor is Lou Leon Guerrero, a Democrat who was inaugurated on January 7, 2019, following her election in 2018.

 Powers and duties

 The governor has a duty to enforce Guam's public laws, the power to either approve or veto bills passed by the Guam Legislature, to convene the legislature, and to commute or grant pardons to criminal sentences, except in cases of treason and impeachment.
 The governor is given the power to control government budgeting and appoint many officials (including many judges).

-Unlike the other government departments that compose the executive branch of government, the governor is themselves head of the state executive Department.
+Unlike the other government departments that compose the executive branch of government, the governor is themselves head of the state executive department.
 The governor may also perform ceremonial roles, such as greeting dignitaries, issuing symbolic proclamations or commencing the Liberation Day parade.

 As the commander-in-chief of the Guam National Guard, the governor, as well as the president, may call on the Guard at a moment's notice to provide defense for the island, in a state of emergency.

 The governor also delivers the annual State of the Island address (similar to the State of the State address in the US) to a special session of the Guam Legislature.
 The speech is given to satisfy a constitutional stipulation that a governor must report annually, or in older constitutions described as being "from time to time", on the state or condition of the territory.

 Seat and residence

 Sitting along Route 1, the governor's seat of power is located in Adelup in the Ricardo J. Bordallo Governor's Complex, named after the island's 2nd and 4th governor, Ricardo Bordallo.

-The governor lives in his/her official residence at the Government House in Agaña Heights.
+The governor lives in their official residence at the Government House in Agaña Heights.
 The island's former Spanish and American military governors had lived in the Governor's Palace in the Plaza de España (Hagåtña) until its destruction in the shelling of Hagåtña during the reconquest of Guam in World War II.